tomodakengo/kensa/README.md

-# Windows UI Automation Test Tool
+# Windows UI Automation Test Tool "Kensa"

 A no-code test automation tool for Windows desktop applications, inspired by Playwright's API design.
 This tool provides recording, playback, and assertion capabilities for Windows applications using UI Automation API.